jamiecafirma/message-in-a-bottle/README.md

 - Node.js 10 or higher
 - NPM 6 or higher
-- React Router DOM 6 or higher
+- PostgreSQL 12.6 or higher

 ### Getting Started